 —We will pursue the highest level of productivity in the sector through the adoption of a Human Resources Strategy as a management policy.

 We have inherited "Sampo-yoshi" (good for the buyer, good for the seller and good for society) for over 160 years since our foundation by Chubei Itoh I – an Ohmi merchant.
 We will continue to pass down this founding spirit in our future as our corporate philosophy.
-In addition to this, a Human Resources Strategy to ensure that individuals perform at their full potential is essential, and this idea is also encapsulated in the corporate message "I am one with infinite missions."
+Since then, we have connected the fruits of the efforts built up by each one of our predecessors without interruption to the present day.
+This idea is also encapsulated in the corporate message "I am one with infinite missions."
 In recent years, with a small group of capable talent, ITOCHU has been involved in cutthroat competition with other companies, and the importance of the Human Resources Strategy for that has, therefore, increased still further.